PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 In case the used LDAP client library doesn't support LDAP URIs as connection parameter, use plain host names or IP addresses instead (both may optionally be followed by a colon and the port).

 ## `ldap-starttls`
 (default "no") : Use TLS encrypted connections to the LDAP server.
-This is only allowed if `ldap-host` is a `ldap://` URI or a host name / IP address.
+This is only allowed if ldap-host is a <ldap://> URI or a host name / IP address.

+## `ldap-authmethod`
+(default: "simple") : How to authenticate to the LDAP server.
+Actually only two methods are supported: "simple", which uses the classical DN / password, or "gssapi", which requires a Kerberos keytab.

+## `ldap-binddn`
+(default "") : Path to the object to authenticate against.
+Should only be used, if the LDAP server doesn't support anonymous binds and with the "simple" authmethod.

+## `ldap-secret`
+(default "") : Password for authentication against the object specified by ldap-binddn.
+Only used when "authmethod" is "simple".

+## `ldap-krb5-keytab`
+(default: "") : Full path to the keytab file to use to authenticate.
+This is only used when "authmethod" is set to "gssapi".
+The keytab must, ideally, contain only one principal (or to put it otherwise, only the first principal found in the keytab will be used).

+## `ldap-krb5-ccache`
+(default: "") : Full path to the Kerberos credential cache file to use.
+Actually only files are supported, and the "FILE:" prefix must not be set.
+The PowerDNS process must be able to write to this file and it *must* be the only one able to read it.

 ## `ldap-basedn`
 (default "") : The PowerDNS LDAP DNS backend searches below this path for objects containing the specified DNS information.
 The retrieval of attributes is limited to this subtree.
-This option must be set to the path according to the layout of the LDAP tree, e.g. `ou=hosts,o=example,c=net` is the DN to my objects containing the DNS information.
+This option must be set to the path according to the layout of your LDAP tree, e.g. ou=hosts,o=linuxnetworks,c=de is the DN to my objects containing the DNS information.

-## `ldap-binddn`
-(default "") : Path to the object to authenticate against.
-Should only be used if the LDAP server doesn't support anonymous binds.

-## `ldap-secret`
-(default "") : Password for authentication against the object specified by `ldap-binddn`.

 ## `ldap-method`
 (default "simple") :